BimmerGestalt/IDriveConnectAddons/README.md

 # IDriveConnectAddons

 The Connected Apps protocol is very powerful and provides an unparalleled convergence experience.
-Here are some ideas for new apps using this functionality.
+While the AAIdrive app focuses on a specific feature set, creative people could implement their own ideas to unlock other functionality!

+# Current Integrations

+In recent AAIdrive builds, the CDS data is available through an Android Content Provider for any other apps to easily consume while the car is connected.
+A [LiveData subclass](lib/src/main/java/me/hufman/idriveconnectaddons/lib/CDSLiveData.kt) has been implemented to enable incredibly convenient access to this data.

+Built on top of this easy CDS access, a few example apps have been provided to inspire other apps:

+- [bimmerscrobbler](bimmerscrobbler) watches the car's Multimedia information and announces any currently playing music to Simple Last.FM Scrobbler.
+Currently, this seems to provide the Bluetooth and USB music metadata, but unfortunately not Radio information.
+- [cds_details](cds_details) provides a list of every single CDS data point provided by the car, with live-updating values.
+- [cds_gauges](cds_gauges) provides a few needle gauges to represent a few select data points from the car.

+# Future Ideas

 ## Car Data Service

-The car provides [so much data](https://hufman.github.io/BMWConnectedAnalysis/cds/), what are good ways to show it to the user?
+The car provides [so much data](https://bimmergestalt.github.io/BMWConnectedAnalysis/cds/), what are possible ways to use it?

 - Trip logger, both locally and to the cloud in real-time
-- Scrobbling of car-sourced music such as SiriusXM or USB
+- Scrobbling of car-sourced music such as SiriusXM or USB (basic implementation in [bimmerscrobbler](bimmerscrobbler))
-- Live gauges display of some basic performance data, without needing extra hardware
+- Live gauges display of some basic performance data, without needing extra hardware (simple example in [cds_gauges](cds_gauges))
+- Car race recording, inspired by BMW M Laptimer

 ## Legacy Apps

-There used to be some incredibly innovative features using the Connected Apps protocol, perhaps they can be brought back and updated?
+There were previously some incredibly innovative features using the Connected Apps protocol, perhaps they can be brought back and updated?

 - Official Twitter client could be reused for Mastodon
 - Perhaps integrated with the official RSS News reader